bigc0127/EvoArc/docs/index.md

 # EvoArc Browser Documentation

 Welcome to the EvoArc Browser documentation site.
-EvoArc is a privacy-focused, modern web browser for iOS and macOS.
+EvoArc is a privacy-focused, modern web browser for iOS and iPadOS.

 ## Quick Links